-For the "A" season we compared VMS locations during observed fishing activity against the Chinook Conservation Area and found no violations of the closure (Figure 1).
-Because this was not a rolling closure, it falls under Rule 16 of the MSSIP, rather than Rule 15 (RHC program), but the analysis is similar so we report the results here.
+For the "A" season we compared VMS locations during observed fishing activity against the Chinook Salmon Conservation Area and found no violations of the closure (Figure 1).
+Because this was not a rolling closure, it falls under Rule 15 of the MSSIP, rather than Rule 14 (RHC program), but the analysis is similar so we report the results here.

-We repeated this analysis for the 12 other "A" season closures identified in the documents from the RHC Manager and found no violations.
+We repeated this analysis for the 12 other "A" season closures, and 6 "B" season closures identified in the documents from the RHC Manager and found no violations.
 There were no locations where a vessel was fishing inside a closure while the closure was in effect for the fleet the vessel belonged to.
-Figures 2-5 show the closures and vessel locations where all members of the fleet subject to the closure were fishing.
+Figures 2-13 show the closures and vessel locations where all members of the fleet subject to the closure were fishing.